needle-mirror/com.unity.xr.arfoundation/Documentation~/tracked-image-manager.md

 ## Responding to detected images

-Subscribe to the ARTrackedImageManager's [trackedImagesChanged](xref:UnityEngine.XR.ARFoundation.ARTrackedImageManager.trackedImagesChanged) event to be notified whenever an image is added (i.e., first detected), updated, or removed:
+Subscribe to the ARTrackedImageManager's [trackedImagesChanged](xref:UnityEngine.XR.ARFoundation.ARTrackedImageManager.trackedImagesChanged) event to be notified whenever an image is added (that is, first detected), updated, or removed:

 [!code-cs[trackedimage_subscribe_to_events](../Tests/CodeSamples/TrackedImageSamples.cs#trackedimage_subscribe_to_events)]

 Note that images also have a [tracking state](#tracking-state) which can provide additional information about the tracking quality.
-An image that goes out of view, for example, may not be "removed", but its tracking state will likely change.
+An image that goes out of view, for example, might not be "removed", but its tracking state likely changes.

 You can also get all the currently tracked images with the ARTrackedImageManager's [trackables](xref:UnityEngine.XR.ARFoundation.ARTrackableManager`5.trackables) property.
 This acts like an [IEnumerable](xref:System.Collections.IEnumerable) collection, so you can use it in a `foreach` statement: